diracdeltas/sniffly/README.md

 Sniffly is an attack that abuses HTTP Strict Transport Security and Content Security Policy to allow arbitrary websites to sniff a user's browsing history.
 It has been tested in Firefox and Chrome.
+UPDATE (12/20/15): Firefox and Chrome are fixing the underlying issue by removing support for the CSP directive that Sniffly abuses :).
+For instance, Sniffly no longer works in FF 43.

 More info available in my ToorCon 2015 slides: https://zyan.scripts.mit.edu/presentations/toorcon2015.pdf.